 Oral Appliance Therapy utilizes a dental appliance or retainer that repositions the jaw slightly forward, helping the airway remain open while sleeping.
 Since this appliance is customized for each patient, they are a much more comfortable alternative to the CPAP machine.

 As well, the appliance gently repositions the jaw into its proper resting place, so there is no risk of creating discomfort or TMJ pain while you wear it.

 Is sleep apnea hereditary?

-When it comes to developing a sleep apnea disorder, you’re 50 percent more likely to have sleep apnea if your parents suffer from it.
+If your parents suffer from sleep apnea, you’re 50 percent more likely to develop a sleep disorder.
 Sleep apnea can be caused by a variety of factors, such as a narrowed airway, genetics, excess weight, nasal congestion, and smoking.
-Luckily, Dr. Dahan offers several sleep apnea treatments to relieve your symptoms and help you get a quality night’s sleep.
+Fortunately, Dr. Dahan offers several sleep apnea treatments to relieve symptoms and help you get a good night’s rest.

 Is sleep apnea life-threatening?

-If you leave your sleep apnea untreated, it can lead to serious health issues, such as heart disease, stroke, high blood pressure, and diabetes.
-This is why it’s important to seek treatment immediately after getting your sleep apnea diagnosis.
-Dr. Dahan offers multiple effective treatment options to tackle your sleep apnea and help improve your quality of life.
+Untreated sleep apnea can lead to serious health consequences, such as heart disease, stroke, high blood pressure, and diabetes.
+That’s why it’s crucial to seek treatment immediately after receiving a sleep apnea diagnosis.
+Dr. Dahan offers several effective treatments to tackle your sleep apnea and help you sleep soundly at night.

 Are there alternative ways to treat sleep apnea?

-When it comes to treating sleep apnea, making certain lifestyle changes can significantly reduce your symptoms when combined with CPAP use or oral appliance therapy.
-Natural remedies to help treat sleep apnea include losing weight, regular exercise, limiting alcohol consumption, avoiding the use of tobacco, and positional therapy.
+Making certain lifestyle changes can significantly help reduce sleep apnea symptoms when combined with CPAP use or oral appliance therapy.
+Natural remedies to help treat sleep apnea include losing weight, regular exercise, limiting alcohol consumption, avoiding tobacco use, and positional therapy.